slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On friends

 <!--
+- it's ok to unfollow people in real life
 - i have nothing to offer anyone, except my own confusion. -- jack kerouac
 - People who genuinely want the best for you are very rare and tehy are usually already wealthy, loved and happy.
 - i don't like taht man. i must get to know him better. -- abraham lincoln